Ganygan/banking-application/README.md

   - data.sql contains table structure initialised on h2 DB and some predefined values.
   - src/main/test/BankingApplicationTests.java contains end to end integration tests.
   - Before running the junit, comment the insert queries on data.sql.
-  - application.properties within src/main/resources contain H2 DB connection details
+  - application.properties within src/main/resources contain H2 DB connection details.
+  - More focus on integration test than to individual junits.
+As per requirement doc, havent spent much efforts on junits.
+Can provide more detailed junits if required.

 ## Examples
 ### Example endpoint and request to post transaction from one account to another